-- anticipating customer demand, then
+- anticipating demand planning, then

 - planning your inventory needs to meet that demand while